shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 ===========

 “I claim his head!”
 Reesu stood next to his neck.
 It stretched, tearing itself apart.
 The head popped off, taking the spine with it.
 Blood and veins spilled out of the neck wound.

+“Your bad habits are rearing up again.”
+Gra scolded.

+“What?
+You don’t want to do this too?”
+Reesu gleefully held up the head, making the jaw move as she spoke.
+“Come and rip me apart, Gra.
+It’s fun!
+Come one Gra!”
+Then she tossed the head to Gra.

+It bounced in Gra’s hands for a bit before he tossed it back.
+“Keep it to yourself, Reesu.”

 “Hmm… now I need a place to store it.
 Gra?”

-“Get that bloody thing away from me.”
-He held onto his bag of holding.
+“Reesu, no.” He held onto his bag of holding.

 “Come on.”
 Reesu grappled Gra to get to his bag of holding, but he clenched his fist tight around the bag, so she couldn’t grab it.